 We believed that encouraging visitors and interest in an island or country does not have to come at the cost of the transmission and education of people about the culture of that Island or country.

-We believed that language barriers (and the lack of education that results from it), represent a frequently encountered hurdle that can be overcome with the right approach.
+We believed that language barriers (and the lack of information that results from it), represent a frequently encountered hurdle that can be overcome with the right approach.
 This could lead to increased interest, knowledge and travel to Latin American Countries, Islands and other regions from individuals who do not speak the language in those areas of the world.
 It may also encourage visitors to participate in some of the local observances and events rather than spectate, leaving a longer lasting impression upon these vistors.
 Many Tourists visit these regions for the weather and beaches, but they often do not get to experience the most valuable and unique things that they have to offer, due to this language and knowledge barrier.
 As a result opportunities to interact with local businesses and the local people are often missed.

 In addition to this it was also noted that throughout the world there are many 2nd and 3rd generation children of expats and immigrants who are unfamiliar with their cultural origins.
 This could and should also be improved upon as the younger generation has always been the future of a country, culture or society and the knowledge creativity and ideas that they have are a valuable resource.